corentin-junod/DSM-Occlusion/README.md

 - ***--info***
 *optional parameter*
 Prints information about the GDAL driver and the graphic card.
 Does not impact the output.

+Example : `DSM_Occlusion -i /path/to/input.tif -o /path/to/output.tif -r 1024`

 ## Build instructions (setting up a development environment)